Empress Sunjeonghyo: After the Korean War

 After 37 years, Princess Deokhye was also able to return to Korea at the invitation of the South Korean government on 26 January 1962 due to reporter Kim Eul-han's help.
 She was later welcomed and reunited by her kindergarten and elementary school classmate, and her 72-year-old wet nurse when they went to pick her up at Gimpo Airport.

-The empress later meet her that same day before the princess underwent a surgery at Seoul National University Hospital.
+The empress later met her that same day before the princess underwent a surgery at Seoul National University Hospital.

 Empress Sunjeonghyo became a Buddhist in her later years.

 She died childless on 3 February 1966, aged 72, at Nakseon Hall, Changdeok Palace, Seoul from a heart attack.
 She was given a state funeral and a private Buddhist funeral.
 She is buried beside her husband, Emperor Yunghui and his first wife, Empress Sunmyeong, at the Yureung Imperial Tomb.